pavan485/postgres-python/README.md

 or

-- In the /python-mongo directory, run appliaction.py after uncommenting the while true: and time.sleep.
+- In the /python-mongo directory, run appliaction.py after uncommenting the while true: and time.sleep().